A Hamiltonian Approach to Barrier Option Pricing Under Vasicek Model: Conclusion

 \section{Conclusion}

 Barrier option price changing with time could be analogous to a particle moving under some special potential.
 For stochastic interest rates, the maturity should be split into $N$ steps, and each matrix element during a tiny step is calculated by Gaussian integral.
-After $N$ times integral calculation, the pricing kernel could be written in the form of series operation.
-Path integral is an effective method linking option price changing to a particle moving under some potential in the space.
-The pricing pf other barrier options such as step options could be studied by defining appropriate potentials.
+After $N$ times integral calculation, the pricing kernel could be written in the form of a series, which could be represented as some special function.
+Hamiltonian is an effective approach linking option price changing to a particle moving under some potential in the space.
+The pricing of other barrier options such as step options could be studied by defining appropriate potentials.